Degeneration of torsors over families of del Pezzo surfaces: Introduction

 A fundamental tool in the arithmetic study of weak del Pezzo surfaces $\tS$ are the universal torsors introduced by Colliot-Th\'el\`ene and Sansuc \cite{MR54:2657,MR0447246,MR0447250,MR89f:11082}.
-These are certain $T$-torsors over $\tS$, where $T$ is the torus with character group $\Hom(T,\Gm) = \Lambda$.
+These are certain $T$-torsors over $\tS$.
 They have been used, for example, to study the Hasse principle and weak approximation (e.g., in \cite{MR870307,MR876222}) and the Manin conjecture (e.g., in \cite{MR1909606,MR2874644}) for certain $\tS$.

 However, universal torsors $\T$ over $\tS$ never descend to $S$.
-This observation combined with physical considerations lead Friedman and Morgan \cite{MR1941576} to the following construction.
-Let $G$ be a split reductive group with Borel subgroup $B \subset G$, maximal torus $T \subset B$, and root system $\Phi \subset \Lambda$.
-Over $\CC$, Friedman and Morgan show that it is possible to lift $\T$ (along the canonical projection $B \twoheadrightarrow T$) to a $B$-torsor over $\tS$ such that the induced $G$-torsor descends to $S$ \cite[Theorem~3.1]{MR1941576}.
+This observation combined with physical considerations led Friedman and Morgan \cite{MR1941576} to a geometric connection between singular del Pezzo surfaces and algebraic groups: They show over $\CC$ that it is possible to lift $\T$ (along the canonical projection $B_0 \twoheadrightarrow T$) to a $B_0$-torsor over $\tS$ such that the induced $G_0$-torsor descends to $S$ \cite[Theorem~3.1]{MR1941576}.
 Their construction is based on their work, partly with Witten, on principal bundles over elliptic curves \cite{MR1468319, MR1618343, arXiv:9811130, arXiv:math/0006174, arXiv:math/0108104}.

+A different geometric connection between smooth del Pezzo surfaces and algebraic groups was conjectured by Batyrev and proved in \cite{popov_diplom, MR2332612, MR2368955, MR2976314}: Every universal torsor $\T$ over a split smooth del Pezzo surface $S$ of degree $\le 5$ has a natural $T$-equivariant embedding into the affine cone over a flag variety $G_0/P_0$, where $P_0 \subset G_0$ is a certain maximal parabolic subgroup.

 Singular del Pezzo surfaces appear naturally as degenerations of smooth del Pezzo surfaces.
 For modern accounts of such degenerations, see Corti \cite{MR1426888} and Hacking--Keel--Tevelev \cite{MR2534095}.
 We consider flat families $S$ of split del Pezzo surfaces of arbitrary degree over a discrete valuation ring $R$ with residue field $k$ such that the generic fiber of $S$ is smooth and the special fiber of $S$ has at most $\mathbf{ADE}$-singularities.
 In Section~\ref{sec:del_pezzo}, we describe the precise setup and discuss the geometry in more detail.
-In particular, we have a desingularization $\tS \to S$ which is minimal in the special fibers and an isomorphism in the generic fibers.
-In Section~\ref{sec:groups}, we prove our main result:
+In particular, we have a desingularization $\tS \to S$ that is minimal in the special fibers and an isomorphism in the generic fibers.